The mee goreng, also known as bakmi goreng, is a fried noodle dish often spicy, from Southeast Asia, common in Indonesia.

 ALSO READ: Turkish eggs

-- Blanch the mee in boiling water for fifteen seconds.
+- Blanch me in boiling water for fifteen seconds.
 Drain and set aside.

-- Heat some cooking oil in the wok.
-Saute the onion and garlic until aromatic.
+- Mix all ingredients.
+Heat cooking oil in the wok.
+Fry onion and garlic until they are aromatic.

-- Spread out the egg with the spatula and slowly fold into the noodles.
-It will be sticky, so continuous stirring and flipping are necessary.
-Remove and served with a wedge of lime.
+- Spread the egg with the spatula and slowly fold it into the noodles.
+It will be sticky, so continuous shaking and turning is necessary.